hash function selection for cybergraph particles

 Content addressing requires a single, eternal function: H("hello") must produce the same CID today, in 5 years, and in 50 years.
 If round counts change, the function changes.
 If the function changes, the identity of every particle in the graph is broken.
 A parameter update in an identity-layer hash function is equivalent to a hard fork of all knowledge.

-Therefore: CORE must freeze Poseidon2 parameters at genesis and never modify them.
-Whatever round counts, MDS matrix, and round constants are deployed — those become part of the protocol specification, as immutable as SHA-256’s initial hash values.
+Therefore: nox must freeze Poseidon2 parameters at genesis and never modify them.
+Whatever round counts, MDS matrix, and round constants are deployed — those become part of the protocol specification, as immutable as SHA-256's initial hash values.

 9.2 Parameter Freezing Strategy